And The Difference Is... Attitude

 Last night I was at my computer and a Skype chat window opened up with a link in it from a stranger.
 I clicked the link and was taken to one of those "You would have to be crazy to pass up this business opportunity" sites.
 You know, the kind with great testimonials and it seems too good to be true possible outcomes.
 All it takes is a few hours a day and you can be pulling in thousands of dollars!
 Wow, sounds ...(related: Customer Service)

-What Every Manager Should Know About How To Learn From The Complaints Of Customers And Employees
+What Every Employee Should Know About How To See Customers Problems From Their Creative Side